RTEMS/rtems-docs/eng/req/items.rst

 Interface Function Definition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This set of attributes specifies a function definition.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 body
     The attribute value shall be an optional string.
 If the value is present,